 Located in the South East of the Netherlands, the province Limburg stretches out towards Belgium and Germany.
 The Mount of Vaals (Vaalserberg) is 322.7 metres (1,059 ft) tall, making it the highest point in the Netherlands.
 Oh the irony.
 My little country is known for its flatness and even famous for having parts of the country below sea level.
 And there I was, on my birthday: the highest point in the Netherlands.
 Yeah!
 It sure was a conquest.

 3 Countries Point

 If you walk a few steps further you reach the 3 border point where the flags of the Netherlands, Germany and Belgium are planted and you’ll see the border stone.
 Do not expect to see any border patrol here.
 If it wasn’t for the markings on the floor, you’d never known you’d passed the border.
 The 3 country point is known as Drielandenpunt in Dutch, or Dreiländereck in German, or Trois Frontières in French.
-Between 1830 and 1919 the point was actually a 4 border landmark, adding Neutral Moresnet as the 4th.
+Between 1830 and 1919 your could actually stand in 4 countries at the same time.
+The point was actually a 4 border landmark, adding Neutral Moresnet as the 4th.
 Neutral Moresnet was a small piece of Belgium- Prussian piece of neutral land.
 The Dutch road leading to the point is actually still called four border road, to remind of this situation from the past.

 What to do at 3 Countries Point?